ccctechcenter/college-reported-fraud/README.md

   - [Monitor Directory and API](./monitor-dir/README.md)

-    Client that monitors a directory for fraud reports and syncs files to CCCTC using the Frad API.
+    Client that monitors a directory for fraud reports and syncs files to CCCTC using the Fraud API.

 ### CCCTC documentation